-When you add a UI component such as a button in the interface builder of Xcode project, you can adjust it’s position by hand.
-For example you place the button at center position both horizontally and vertically.
-But when you preview the screen in different devices or in different screen orientation.
+When you add a UI component such as a button in the interface builder of the Xcode project, you can adjust it’s position by hand.
+For example, you place the button at the center position both horizontally and vertically.
+But when you preview the screen on different devices or in different screen orientations.
 You will find the button is not layout properly.
 This article will tell you how to resolve this problem.

 1. UI Layout Not Properly Problem.

-In this example there is a button at the screen center.
-But when you change the screen orientation from portrait to landscape, you will find the button’s position is not behaved as expected like below.
-You can also choose different iOS devices in the bottom View as : area to see, the problem still exist.
+- In this example, there is a button at the screen center.
+But when you change the screen orientation from portrait to landscape, you will find the button’s position does not behave as expected like below.
+You can also choose different iOS devices in the bottom View as : area to see the change, but the problem still exists.

-This is because we do not add constraints to apply auto layout feature to the button to make it responsive to the orientation or device size change.
+- This is because we do not add constraints to apply the auto-layout feature to the button to make it responsive to the orientation or device size change.

 2. Add Auto Layout Constraints To UI Component.

-There are five icons at the interface builder bottom right.
-Each icon has unique constraint manage functions.
+- There are five icons at the interface builder bottom right side.
+Each icon has unique constraint management functions.

-- Align : Choose UI component layout align type between views, such as align to left, right, top, center and bottom.
+- Align icon: Choose UI component layout align-types between view components, such as align to left, right, top, center, and bottom.

-- Add New Constraints : Add constraints value based on the align type.
+- Add New Constraints icon: Add constraints value based on the align type.

-- Resolve Auto Layout Issues: Resolve issues during constraints change, such as reset, clear or add missing constraints etc.
+- Resolve Auto Layout Issues icon: Resolve issues during constraints change, such as reset, clear, or add missing constraints, etc.

-After that, there will add two constraints in the document outline view under View Controller —> View —> Constraints.
+- After that, there will add two constraints in the document outline view under View Controller Scene —> View Controller —> View —> Constraints.
 Now in every device and orientation, the problem has been fixed.
-The button will change it’s position automatically with the screen change.
+The button will change it’s position automatically when the screen change.

 3. Custom The Button Auto Layout Constraints.

-- Select one constraint under View Controller —> View —> Constraints.
+- Select one constraint under View Controller Scene —> View Controller —> View —> Constraints.

-- Then in the right panel, change both First Item and Second Item‘s value to Safe Area.Top in the drop down list.
+- Then in the right panel Top Alignment Constraint area, change both First Item and Second Item‘s value to Safe Area.Top in the drop-down list.
 And input 100 in Constant value.

-- The Safe Area is the area that exclude the iOS device status bar.
+- The Safe Area is the area that excludes the iOS device status bar.
 So the layout value is also relative to the safe area border.

-- If you want to remove one auto layout constraints, just select the constraints and click the Resolve Auto Layout Issues icon in the constraints manager button bar at bottom, then select Clear Constraints menu item to remove it.
+- If you want to remove one auto layout constraint, just select the constraints and click the Resolve Auto Layout Issues icon in the constraints manager button bar at the bottom, then select the Clear Constraints menu item to remove it.